Quantum neural networks with multi-qubit potentials: Results

 \subsection{XOR gate}

 As a classical perceptron is a linear separator, a nonlinear logic gate such as the well-known XOR problem (i.e., the exclusive OR boolean function) requires at least one hidden layer to be implemented in classical neural networks \cite{perceptrons}.
-Now we show that a quantum perceptron with multi-qubit interactions in the neural potential is a non-linear classifier.
+Now we show that a quantum perceptron with multi-qubit interactions in the neural potential is a nonlinear classifier.
 In particular, we illustrate the construction of an XOR gate by a single quantum perceptron with multi-qubit interactions.
-We also show that the lack of hidden layers prevents classical neural network and standard QNN to achieve the same task.
+We also show that the lack of hidden layers prevents classical neural networks and standard QNNs to achieve the same task.

 As the values of the output neuron $0$ and $1$ cannot be separated linearly, a classical perceptron with two inputs and one output (i.e. without hidden layers) fails to solve the XOR gate.
-To show this, we use the standard gradient descent algorithm to train this simple classical perceptron with a sigmoidal activation potential $f(x)$, see Eq. (\ref{sigmoid}), and $x_j=\sum_{i=i}^kw_{ij}s_i-b_j$ with the classical input $s_j \in \{0,1\}$ whose cost function is in the form of the mean square value
+To show this, we use the standard gradient descent algorithm to train this simple classical perceptron with a sigmoidal activation potential $f(x)$, see Eq. (\ref{sigmoid}), and $x_j=\sum_{i=i}^kw_{ij}s_i+b_j$ with the classical input $s_i \in \{0,1\}$ whose cost function is in the form of the mean square value

+However, besides a sigmoid function, neurons in other forms of nonlinear activation functions, such as a ReLu function, can also create a neural network to learn the XOR gate.
 Here, $N=4$ determines the four possible examples $00,10,01,11$, while $y^{(n)}$ and $t^{(n)}$ are the output and the target respectively, for the $n$th example.
+For simplicity, the subscript $j$ labelling one perceptron will be neglected in the following text.
 During the training, the parameters of the classical perceptron are updated after each epoch as

 with the learning rate $\eta$.
-Any other sigmoid-like function $g(x)$, similar to $f(x)$, can be applied to train this perceptron in order to obtain the same approximation power.
+Any other nonlinear function $g(x)$, similar to $f(x)$, can be applied to train this perceptron in order to obtain the same approximation power.
 As it is shown in Fig. \ref{classical-tasks} (a), the cost function value of this classical perceptron stucks in $C=0.125$ (dotted-red line with superimposed diamonds for a better identification).
-Thus, a classical perceptron can only converge on linearly separable data, i.e. it is not able to imitate the XOR function.
+As a classical perceptron can only converge on linearly separable data, it is not able to imitate the XOR function.
 In order to complete an XOR, a hidden layer with two neurons is needed.
 These two neurons can be regarded to perform an OR and a NAND gate.